 Disabled

-Note that Transparent Data Encryption (TDE) is not supported by DataSync when using Kerberos authentication.
+Note that TDE is not supported by AWS DataSync when using Kerberos authentication.

 Creating a task

-DataSync uses tasks to copy data from a source location to a destination location.
-In our example, the source location will be HDFS and the destination location will be S3.
-To get started with a task, you need to first create your source and destination locations, and then create your task.
+AWS DataSync uses tasks to copy data from a source location to a destination location.
+In our example, the source location will be HDFS and the destination location will be Amazon S3.
+To get started with a task, you first create your source and destination locations, and then create your task.

 Create the HDFS source location

-On the AWS DataSync console select ‘Locations’ and then click on ‘Create location’
+On the AWS DataSync console select Locations and then click on Create location.

-For ‘Location type’ select ‘Hadoop Distributed File System (HDFS)’
+For Location type select Hadoop Distributed File System (HDFS).

-Select the Agent deployed and activated as per the steps above
+Select the Agent deployed and activated according to the steps above.

-For Namenode configuration, use the value for ‘dfs.namenode.rpc-address’ as found in hdfs-site.xml.
+For NameNode configuration, use the value for dfs.namenode.rpc-address as found in hdfs-site.xml.

-Specify the folder that you plan to migrate from HDFS to S3.
+Specify the folder that you plan to migrate from HDFS to Amazon S3.
 This should be a path to a folder in HDFS.
-DataSync will attempt to copy all files and folders in this path to S3.
+AWS DataSync will attempt to copy all files and folders in this path to Amazon S3.

-(optional) if using this location for writing back to HDFS and willing to modify default values for HDFS block size and replication, you can use ‘additional settings’
+(Optional.)
+If using this location for writing back to HDFS and willing to modify default values for HDFS block size and replication, you can use Additional settings.

+Configuration details are illustrated in Figure 1.

+Figure 1

-If using Simple authentication, configure the name of the user and the Key Management Server (if using Transparent Data Encryption).
+If using Simple authentication, configure the name of the user and the Key Management Server (if using Transparent Data Encryption), as illustrated in Figure 2.

+Figure 2

 If using Kerberos authentication, configure the keytab file, the principal to use in the keytab file, and the krb5.conf file.
-Additionally, use the retrieved RPC protection configurations retrieved from ‘dfs.data.transfer.protection’ and ‘hadoop.rpc.protection’, as noted above.
+Additionally, use the retrieved RPC protection configurations retrieved from dfs.data.transfer.protection and hadoop.rpc.protection, as noted above.
 The protection values selected must match the values configured on your cluster.
+These security settings are shown in Figure 3.

+Figure 3

-Create destination location (S3)
+Create destination location (Amazon S3)

-Create an S3 location on DataSync, selecting your preferred destination bucket and considering the for selecting the right target storage class: https://docs.aws.amazon.com/datasync/latest/userguide/create-s3-location.html#using-storage-classes
+Create an Amazon S3 location on AWS DataSync, selecting your preferred destination bucket and considering the storage classes documentation for selecting the right target storage class.
+An example location configuration is found in Figure 4.

+Figure 4

 Create task

 With the locations created, you can now proceed to create a task.
-You can create a task in the DataSync console by selecting Tasks and then selecting Create Task.
-Use the HDFS location you just created as the source and the S3 location as the destination.
+You can create a task in the AWS DataSync console by selecting Tasks and then selecting Create Task.
+Use the HDFS location you just created as the source and the Amazon S3 location as the destination, as illustrated in Figures 5 and 6.

+Figure 5

+Figure 6

-are described here: https://docs.aws.amazon.com/datasync/latest/userguide/create-task.html.
+Task configuration options are described in the User Guide.

-For larger HDFS migrations we recommend a dedicated networking communication channel.
-However, if the networking channel is shared with other workloads, you may consider limiting the amount of bandwidth consumed by the task in order to decrease the impact on those workloads.
-It is possible to change the bandwidth consumed by DataSync using the parameter Set bandwidth limits (in MiB/s).
+For larger HDFS migrations, we recommend a dedicated networking communication channel.
+However, if the networking channel is shared with other workloads, you may consider limiting the amount of bandwidth consumed by the task to decrease the impact on those workloads.
+It is possible to change the bandwidth consumed by AWS DataSync using the parameter Set bandwidth limits (in MiB/s).

 Monitor task execution

 Once the task has been created, the next step is to execute it.
 We recommend running a limited test before running the full task.
-You can do this by selecting “Start with overriding options“.
+You can do this by selecting Start with overriding options.
+Figure 7 shows this and other options for this step.

+Figure 7

-Under the “Data transfer configuration” section, choose “Specific files and folders” and configure a file or folder to be transferred.
-For , see https://docs.aws.amazon.com/datasync/latest/userguide/filtering.html.
+Under the Data transfer configuration section (Figure8), choose Specific files and folders and configure a file or folder to be transferred.
+See the User Guide for more information on using filters.

+Figure 8

-Once the task is done, you can review the status and the details about the files transferred, performance, and the duration of the task. are described here: https://docs.aws.amazon.com/datasync/latest/userguide/monitor-datasync.html
+Once the task is done, you can review the status and the details about the files transferred, performance, and the duration of the task (Figure 9, Figure 10).
+Detailed performance metrics values are described in the User Guide.

+Figure 9

+Figure 10

-What can you do with your data in S3?
+What can you do with your data in Amazon S3?

-EMR
+Amazon EMR

-/Analytics
+Amazon Athena/Analytics